banzaicloud/koperator-docs/content/docs/compatibility-matrix.md

 weight: 770
 ---

-This page shows you the list of supported {{< kafka-operator >}} versions, and the versions of other components they are compatible with.
+This page shows you the list of supported Koperator versions, and the versions of other components they are compatible with.

 ## Compatibility matrix